-- A. The purpose of this Article 8 is to establish rules that apply to uses and structures initiated legally under previous zoning regulations but that no longer comply with this Chapter 148, "Zoning," as it has been amended from time to time.
+A. The purpose of this Article 8 is to establish rules that apply to uses and structures initiated legally under previous zoning regulations but that no longer comply with this Chapter 148, Zoning, as it has been amended from time to time.
 There are three types of nonconformity: nonconforming uses, nonconforming structures, and nonconforming lots.
 In any given situation, more than one of these types of nonconformity may apply to a particular land use or structure, in which case the applicable rules for each type of nonconformity must all be followed.
-As used in this Article, the three types of nonconformity are (these are also defined in Article 12): - 1.
-Nonconforming Use: Any use lawfully existing at the time of the adoption or amendment of this chapter or any preceding zoning law or ordinance, where such use has continued to exist but is not permitted by or does not conform to the use regulations for the district in which it is located.
-A pre-existing lawful use which is allowed only by Special Permit under this chapter shall be considered a conforming use. - 2.
-Nonconforming Structure: A structure, as defined in §148-12-2, which does not satisfy the dimensional requirements of this chapter for the district in which it is located, but which was not in violation of applicable requirements when constructed.
-For purposes of this definition, all impermeable surfaces are considered to be structures. - 3.
-Nonconforming Lot: A lot of record which was created legally but which no longer complies with the area, shape, frontage, or locational provisions of this chapter for the district in which it is located. - B. Nonconforming uses, structures, and lots are legally permitted to be continued and maintained in accordance with this Article 8.
+As used in this article, the three types of nonconformity are (these are also defined in Article 12):

+- (1) Nonconforming use.
+Any use lawfully existing at the time of the adoption or amendment of this chapter or any preceding zoning law or ordinance, where such use has continued to exist but is not permitted by or does not conform to the use regulations for the district in which it is located.
+A preexisting lawful use which is allowed only by special permit under this chapter shall be considered a conforming use. - (2) Nonconforming structure.
+A structure, as defined in § 148-12-2, which does not satisfy the dimensional requirements of this chapter for the district in which it is located, but which was not in violation of applicable requirements when constructed.
+For purposes of this definition, all impermeable surfaces are considered to be structures. - (3) Nonconforming lot.
+A lot of record which was created legally but which no longer complies with the area, shape, frontage, or locational provisions of this chapter for the district in which it is located. - B. Nonconforming uses, structures, and lots are legally permitted to be continued and maintained in accordance with this Article 8.

 § 148-8-2.
-Continuation of Use or Structure
+Continuation of use or structure.

-A. Any use, any building or other structure, or any lot which existed lawfully (including by variance), on the effective date of this chapter or any amendment thereto, and which fails to conform to one or more of the provisions of this chapter or such amendment thereto may be continued, subject to the provisions and limitations hereinafter specified, except that
+Any use, any building or other structure, or any lot which existed lawfully (including by variance), on the effective date of this chapter or any amendment thereto and which fails to conform to one or more of the provisions of this chapter or such amendment thereto may be continued, subject to the provisions and limitations hereinafter specified, except that:

-- Any sign which was nonconforming under this chapter or under any previous ordinance or local law shall be subject to the provisions of Article 9, "Signs," Section 148-9-9. - 2.
-Any existing junk storage area shall be required to comply with Chapter 86 of the Town Code.
+- A. Any sign which was nonconforming under this chapter or under any previous ordinance or local law shall be subject to the provisions of Article 9, Signs, § 148-9-9. - B. Any existing junk storage area shall be required to comply with Chapter 86 of the Town Code.

 § 148-8-3.
-Discontinuance and Resumption of Use or Structure
+Discontinuance and resumption of use or structure.

-- A. Nonconforming uses of land, buildings, or other structures which have been discontinued or inactive for a continuous period of at least 18 months years from the time such uses became nonconforming shall not thereafter be resumed.
+A. Nonconforming uses of land, buildings, or other structures which have been discontinued or inactive for a continuous period of at least 18 months years from the time such uses became nonconforming shall not thereafter be resumed.
 Uses that were discontinued or that became inactive before zoning changes made them nonconforming may resume within 18 months of their discontinuance or within one year of the zoning change that made them nonconforming, whichever period is longer.
-When a structure is vacant, its use shall be deemed to be discontinued for the period of vacancy. - B. A nonconformity that has been reduced or eliminated shall not be increased or reestablished, except in the event of damage or destruction as provided in §148-8-5.
+When a structure is vacant, its use shall be deemed to be discontinued for the period of vacancy.

+B. A nonconformity that has been reduced or eliminated shall not be increased or reestablished, except in the event of damage or destruction as provided in § 148-8-5.

 § 148-8-4.
-Enlargement and Alteration of Use or Structure
+Enlargement and alteration of use or structure.